teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc7_delete_digital_service.md

 ## Description

-This usecase allows a project team to delete one of its digital service
+This use case allows a project team to delete one of its digital service

 **Navigation Path**